rudidude86/gura-lang.github.io/documents/Syntax.md

 Each values of `symbol` data type has a unique number that is assigned at parsing phase, which enables quick identification between them.

-Any other elements that has a back quote appended ahead is called an Expression and creates an instance of `expr` data type.
+Any other expressions that have a back quote appended ahead create an instance of `expr` data type.

     `(a + b)  `func()

-As an Expression can hold any code without any evaluation, it can be used to pass a procedure itself to a function as one of the arguments.
+As an `expr` instance can hold any code without any evaluation, it can be used to pass a procedure itself to a function as one of the arguments.

-### {{ page.chapter }}.1.8.
+### {{ page.chapter }}.2.8.
 Comment

 There are two types of comments: line comment and block comment.